suprematic/otplike/README.md

 * A chain of N processes, when each next process is created by the previous one, holds amount of memory proportional to N until the **last** process' exit
-* Timers can fire with significant delay (up to 20 ms) for the first time after appilcation start

 ## Plans